Information Design in Optimal Auctions: Introduction

 \section{Introduction}

 Consider a seller who would like to sell one object to a group of buyers.
-The classical optimal auction due to \cite{Myerson1981} assumes that each buyer knows his own valuation; moreover, each valuation follows a distribution which is common knowledge.
-In reality, however, the buyers may not know their own valuations for the good and have to assess how well the product suits their need via various information sources.
-Their assessment might be based on advertisements, recommendations from their friends, or the product description on an internet platform.
-In this paper, we study an information design problem in optimal auctions where each buyer learns his private valuation independently via a signal.\footnote{ We assume that both the buyers' valuations and signals are independently distributed.} The seller earns the expected highest nonnegative virtual value, whereas the buyers earn the expected total surplus minus the seller's revenue.
-We derive the \emph{buyer-optimal information structure} which maximizes the buyers' total surplus as well as \emph{the seller-worst information structure} which minimizes the seller's optimal revenue.
+The classical optimal auction due to \cite{Myerson1981} assumes that each buyer privately knows his own valuation; moreover, each valuation follows a distribution which is common knowledge.
+In this paper, we study an information design problem in which each buyer learns his private valuation independently via a signal according to which the seller runs the Myersonian optimal auction.
+The seller earns the expected highest nonnegative virtual value, whereas the buyers earn the expected total surplus minus the seller's revenue.
+We derive \emph{the buyer-optimal information structure} which maximizes the buyers' total surplus, as well as \emph{the seller-worst information structure} which minimizes the seller's optimal revenue.

+In reality the buyers may not know their own valuations for the good and have to assess how well the product suits their need via information sources such as advertisements, recommendations from some platform, or product descriptions.
+For instance, personalized advertising communicates privately with the buyers according to their individual characteristics such as gender, age, economic status, and so on.
+We consider contexts in which these personal characteristics are independently distributed so that the information is purely private,\footnote{ See, for instance, \cite{chen2022statistical} where the consumers' characteristics are modeled as i.i.d. random vectors.} that is, one learns nothing about a buyer's information or characteristics from the advertisement shown to another buyer.
+These features motivate our study of information design with independent private signals.